Frequently Asked Questions About Family Law in Minnesota

 I am out of work because of my injuries.
 How can I afford to pay a personal injury attorney in Minnesota?

 At Heimerl & Lammers, our personal injury attorneys in Minnesota do not charge any fees if we do not win your case.
-That means, even if you are out of work, we will represent you with no upfront costs or fees until your case is won, so you may concentrate on your physical recovery while we focus on your financial recovery.
+That means, even if you are out of work, we will represent you with no upfront costs or fees until your case is won, so you can focus on healing while we fight for your financial recovery.

 How much is my Minnesota personal injury claim worth?